rnichollx/quxlang/docs/glossary.md

 }
 ```

-Here, the type of the `%b` parameter is a tempar.
+Here, the formal type of the `%b` parameter is the temploidic type `T(t)`, where `T` is the generic "any type" keyword
+and `t` is a tempar.
+When the function is instantiated, `t` will be parameterized with a type and the `t`
+tempar will become an alias for that concrete type.
+Note that `T(t)` is a temploidic type, not a tempar, but `t` itself
+is a tempar within this context.

-See also: Typoid
+See also: Type

-## Typoid
+## Type

-A typoid is either a type or tempar that can be used as a temploid parameter, function return typoid, or
+A type is a symbol that can be used as a temploid parameter, function return type, or
 in a variable declaration.
-Typoids include concrete-types and tempars.
+Types include concrete-types and temploidic types.

 See also: Concrete-Type, Tempar

-### Differs From
+### See also

-*Concrete Type* -  For example, `I32` is a concrete type, but `T(t)` is a temploidic type.
-Both
-concreate types and temploidic types are kinds of typoids.

-*Temploidic Type* - A temploidic type is a non-concrete type that can be used as the type of a temploid parameter or
-variable declaration.
-For example, `T(t)` is a temploidic type, but `I32` is a concrete type.

-For example, `VAR x T(t1) := (I32:(5) + 7)` creates a variable with the formal type `T(t1)`.
-However, The instanciated
-type of the variable created will be `I32`, which `t1` becomes an alias for.
+ * Concrete Type
+ * Temploidic Type
+ * Formal Type
+ * Declared Type
+ * Instantiated Type
+ * Paratype

 ## Instantiation-Reference

 An instantiation-reference is a reference to the instantiation of a
-particular temploid,
-or if it is unambiguous, a templexoid.
+particular temploid or templexoid with a given set of parameters.

 Example: